Alex Turner: Personal life

 Despite significant media attention, Turner rarely discusses his personal life.
-From 2005 to January 2007, he dated British musician Johanna Bennett and she was credited as a co-writer on "Fluorescent Adolescent".
-He started dating British TV presenter and model Alexa Chung in July 2007, and left Sheffield in March 2008, to live with her in London.
-In the spring of 2009, they moved to Williamsburg, Brooklyn, New York together, but later relocated to London.
+From 2005 to January 2007, he dated English musician Johanna Bennett and she was credited as a co-writer on "Fluorescent Adolescent".
+He started dating English model and television personality Alexa Chung in July 2007, and left Sheffield in March 2008, to live with her in London.
+In the spring of 2009, they moved to Williamsburg, Brooklyn, New York City together, but later relocated to London.
 They ended their relationship in July 2011 and briefly reunited in the summer of 2014.
 From late 2011 to early 2014, he dated American actress and model Arielle Vandenberg.
 In March 2015, he started dating American model Taylor Bagley.
 They lived together in Los Angeles and their relationship came to an end in July 2018.
-He began dating French singer Louise Verneuil in mid–2018.
+He began dating French singer-songwriter Verlo in mid–2018.

 He is an avid reader and has cited authors Joseph Conrad, Ernest Hemingway, Vladimir Nabokov, David Foster Wallace, and George Saunders as some of his favourites.
-He is a fan of the science fiction genre, and this has inspired his writing on numerous occasions, including on Tranquility Base Hotel & Casino.
 He is also a cinephile, and has shown interest in photography, a hobby he shares with bandmate Matt Helders.
 He is a fan of the works of Stanley Kubrick, Federico Fellini, Jean-Pierre Melville, and Rainer Werner Fassbinder among others.
 Turner is a supporter of Sheffield Wednesday F.C. and practices Muay Thai in his free time.
 Turner has shown his appreciation for biker culture and got his A licence in 2011.
 He has since owned a customised Yamaha XS 650 and a Kawasaki W800.